knightazura/ghost-sdk/Git-workflow.md

 ## Working with issues

-Feel free to start work on any issue which is not assigned.
+Feel free to pick up any issue which is not assigned.
 Please leave a comment on the issue to say you wish to pick it up, and it will get assigned to you.